AdobeDocs/experience-manager-65.fr-FR/help/assets/metadata-config.md

 | AEM 6.5 | Cet article |

 <!-- Scope of metadata articles:
-* metadata.md: The scope of this article is basic metadata updates, changes, etc. operations that end-users can do.
+* metadata.md: The scope of this article is basic metadata updates, changes, and so on, operations that end-users can do.
 * metadata-concepts.md: All conceptual information.
 Minor instructions are OK but it is an FYI article about support and standards.
 * metadata-config.md: New article.
 Contains all configuration and administration how-to info related to metadata of assets.
 -->